blippy/neoleo/README.md

 Up, down, left right and delete keys should work as expected.

-For further keybindings, see the `man` page.
+For further keybindings, see the `man neoleo-keys` page.
+You should definitely read that manpage!

 ## Documents and examples